 In my case, I have BIOS version 3.00 from August 27, 2020.
 You need AGESA version 184.108.40.206 to POST, and AGESA version 220.127.116.11 to get full functionality and performance.
 Depending on your motherboard vendor and model, you may see the AGESA version in CPU-Z Mainboard tab.

 In my case, I don’t see that information, so the next step is the motherboard support site.
 Here I see that version 3.00 includes AGESA 18.104.22.168, so I know my existing system will at least POST with a Zen 3 processor.
-On or after November 5, I will want to get a newer BIOS version installed in order to have full support.
+On or after November 5, I will want to get version 3.10 (or newer) installed in order to have full support.

 Building A New System